The Québec maritime Blog

 5. Famous Percé Rock

 Gaspésie’s most famous natural landmark, Percé Rock, has been drawing the attention of photographers for decades.
 Take advantage of a visit to Parc national de l’Île-Bonaventure-et-du-Rocher-Percé to capture this stone monolith from as many angles as possible: you can shoot it from the village of Percé (from Mt.
-Joli, for example), from the wharf, the shore or the sea, and even from Bonaventure Island, home to a northern gannet colony you will also want to visit (and photograph!).
+Joli, for example), from the wharf, the shore or the sea, and even from Bonaventure Island, home to a northern gannet colony you’ll also want to visit (and photograph!).

 Located at the edge of Chaleur Bay, in Gaspésie, Parc national de Miguasha has been recognized as a UNESCO World Heritage Site due to the quality of its fossils, including the only fully intact specimen of Elpistostege watsoni ever found in the world.
 Come and see (and photograph!) this fossil that represents the transition between fish and land vertebrates, which occurred some 380 million years ago!